 To enable pipelined execution, you must implement the pipeline registers (by defining your own data structures) between different pipeline stages and assign values to these pipeline registers as instructions pass through the pipeline.
 Every time after an instruction finishes the Writeback stage, CURRENT STATE should be modified accordingly to reflect the effects of this instruction.
 Use good coding practices – for example, define a data structure like below to hold all pipeline registers between the fetch and decode stage (similarly for other stages).

 typedef struct Pipe_Reg_IFtoDE {

 //pipeline register 1

-//pipeline register 2

 // ...

 //pipeline register n

 } Pipe_Reg_IFtoDE;

 In order to get the correct result, you must make sure all the stages finish its task before you halt the whole simulation.